Atlas-Night-Out/Nightscout-xdrip-AAPS/docs/user-guide/xdrip/xdrip - install.md

 I have now managed to make a little update to installing xdrip , but not much changed really apart from settings and the way we connect to CGM as also got more confusing.

-!!! note " ututututu"
+!!! note "Info"

-This is the link to the Screencast that I'm seeing is any better to you all for doing videos due to links working within the video.
+This is the link to the Screencast that I have setup to see if it will be better to you all for doing videos due to it being able to have links working within the video.
 I will also add it to Utube but the links will not work from there so it be better to use this Screencast link!
+I'm Also hoping Milos will liek this too and help me fit in a little bit better to getting the right informtion in on this site too.

 # **Xdrip  Install in 2025** <br> On my Screencast

 <a href="https://app.screencast.com/YxuBW3bErdql4" target="_blank" title="Xdrip  Install in 2025">Xdrip  Install in 2025</a> </center>

+<iframe scrolling='no' frameborder='0' style='width: 1920px; height: 1080px; border:0;' src='https://app.screencast.com/YxuBW3bErdql4/e' allowfullscreen></iframe>

 But for now, it’s still a good help for you to set up with xdrip+ onto your mobile.
 Just turn off the music if it’s not to your tastes :-)
 You do not need to have Nightscout installed for xdrip+ to work as mentioned in the video!
 You can get your reading from your CGM direct from within xdrip+.

-You also do not need to install Nightscout to use Xdrip+ I made a mistake and did not relize unstil after the xdrip can run stright from your sensor!
+You also also do not need to install Nightscout to use Xdrip+ I made a mistake and did not relize until after when I relized I could run xdrip stright from your sensor!
 <br>

 ### **Install Xdrip+**